zgetro/woocommerce-catalog-enquiry/readme.txt

 We are adding new features as you are reading.
 So If your required feature is currently not available in this plugin, feel free to put up a request in the support forum for this plugin or revisit the page after a few weeks.

 = Compatibility =
-* Woocommerce 2.0+
+* WooCommerce 2.0+
-* Wordpress 3.8.1+
+* WordPress 3.8.1+
-* The theme should be woocommerce standards compliant.
+* The theme should be WooCommerce standards compliant.
 * Multilingual Support is included with the plugin and is fully compatible with WPML.

 = Configurable =